chbrandt/swift_deepsky/docs/pipeline.md

 DeepSky combines all Swift/XRT observations for a given region of the sky.
 The region is defined by a central coordinate and a radius.

-The pipeline sum all events and exposure-maps centered in the corresponding field and detect the objects using all events, in the XRT energy range -- 0.3-10 keV.
+The pipeline combines all events and exposure-maps centered in the corresponding field and detect the objects using all events, in the XRT energy range -- 0.3-10 keV.